 By Lynne Young, M.Ed., ATC

 There are more than 3.8 million sports and recreation-related concussions in the United States each year.
-In the past, people have called them “dings,” “stingers” or “getting your bell rung.”
-These names downplay the effects of concussions, minimize what they really are — brain injuries — and have needlessly put a large number of our kids in serious danger.
+In the past, people have called them “dings,” “stingers,” or “getting your bell rung.”
+These names downplay the effects of concussions, minimizing what they really are — brain injuries — and have needlessly put a large number of our kids in serious danger.

 What exactly is a concussion?